jlangch/venice/doc/readme/excel.md

 # Excel

-Venice supports reading and writing Excel files if the [Apache POI](https://poi.apache.org/) libraries are on the runtime classpath.
+Venice's *:excel* module provides functions to read and write Excel files.
+It is based on the [Apache POI](https://poi.apache.org/) library.

 Venice is compatible with Apache POI 4.1.x and 5.2.x.